Advanced Usage of Pipenv¶

 pipenv install --dev

-pipenv run flake8 --version
+pipenv run ruff --version

 Pipenv will automatically use the virtualenv provided by tox